 If you love fitness and exercise, you may be thinking about a making a career out of your love for the gym.
-Before you pay anything to become certified as a personal trainer, learn more about the job, its salary and its outlook.
-See how becoming a trainer fits your lifestyle.
+It can be a rewarding career, as you get to help people achieve their health goals.
+However, before you pay anything to an organization to become certified as a personal trainer, learn more about the job, its salary and its outlook for employment growth.

 You have a variety of choices when it comes to your certification.
 In general, it's best to choose one that is well-known in the fitness community, such as the American Council on Exercise, the Aerobics and Fitness Association of America or the National Academy of Sports Medicine.
 Certification occurs through a course load that will include basic kinesiology, fitness safety, fitness evaluation and other material that is usually completed at home.
 After a successful exam, the association offers certification.

 Personal training is a career path ideal for someone who doesn't like the office environment.
 One of the benefits of the job is that it isn't monotonous.
-You'll be planning for training sessions for a wide variety of clients -- and get to spend time in the gym yourself.
+You'll be planning for training sessions for a wide variety of clients, and get to spend time in the gym yourself.
 Because you can work for yourself as a trainer, it gives you plenty of freedom.
 The downside: You may not have job benefits if you are part time or self-employed.
-Still, if fitness is your passion, may be your ideal job.